NicolasDorier/BCCSpliter/README.md

 1. Select the UTXOs your want to spend.
 2. Use the command `dump <BitcoinAddress on BCC>` (This will create and broadcast a valid on BCC only, and lock the UTXOs you used in Bitcoin Core wallet)
-3. Once the dump transaction is confirmed, use `confirm <dumpTxId>` to unlock your BTC in your BTC wallet.

 Typical flow: